snowplow/snowplowanalytics.com/_posts/2018-08-21-iglu-r10-released/index.md

 * `/api/schemas/validate/{vendor}/{name}/{schemaFormat}/{version}` : the endpoint to validate a schema against its schema

-Up to day, it accepted `GET` requests where instance is appended to url.
+This endpoint previously only accepted `GET` requests where the instance is appended to the URL.

-As of Iglu Server `0.4.0`, this endpoint accepts `POST` requests where instance is sent as form data.
-An example request using `cURL` could be as following;
+As of Iglu Server `0.4.0`, this endpoint accepts `POST` requests where the instance is sent as form data.
+An example request using `cURL` would look like:

 ```
 curl -X POST \